arqex/freezer/README.md

 // Logs: {a: 'hola', b:[1,2, [3,4,5]], c: false }
 console.log( store.get() );
 ```
-The data returned is actually formed by arrays and objects, but they are sealed to prevent their mutation and they have some methods in them to update the curxor.
+The data returned is actually formed by arrays and objects, but they are sealed to prevent their mutation and they have some methods in them to update the store.
 Everytime an update is performed, `get` will return a new frozen object.

 #### set( data )

-Replace the current curxor data with new one.
+Replace the current frozen data with new one.
 ```js

 // An example on how to undo an update would be like this...